adam-hanna/cosmos-signer/readme.md

 ## Run

 The application should be familiar to anyone who has used the Cosmos-SDK CLI.
-The only available command for now is `tx sign` (and the `keys` commands for keys management).
-The interface is the same as the `x/auth`-provided commands, but `--offline` flag is mandatory, as obviously the signer is meant to be used to sign offline-generated transactions.
+Three commands are available for now.
+First is the `keys` commands for key management.
+Second is `tx sign`.
+Finally is `tx verify-signatures`.
+The interface is the same as the `x/auth`-provided commands,but `--offline` flag is mandatory, as obviously the signer is meant to be used to sign offline-generated transactions.
 There are also a few notable additions of flags that are available with the cosmos signer:

 - `--bech32-prefix`: to specify the bech32 prefix that we need to use for encoding the addresses.
 It defaults to `cosmos`, and can be used throghout